Online Certificate in Actuarial Science

 Do I Need Certification?

 According to the BLS, certification isn't required to work as an actuary, but it may lead to better employment opportunities or pay increases.
 Actuary certification is offered through the Casualty Actuarial Society (CAS) and the Society of Actuaries (SOA).
 Certification is mostly based on the passing of a series of exams, and students may choose to specialize in a specific area of actuarial science.
 Actuaries interested in working for the federal government need to fulfill additional certification requirements.

 What Other Degrees Can I Pursue?

-In addition to completing an online actuarial science course, you may want to consider enrolling in an on-campus degree program in this field.
+In addition to completing an online actuarial science certificate, you may want to consider enrolling in an on-campus degree program in this field.
 Undergraduate and graduate actuarial science degrees are offered at several colleges and universities throughout the United States.
 Be aware that an undergraduate degree in actuarial science or a related field, such as mathematics, finance or statistics, is a common prerequisite for a master's degree program.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: